rinfz/gouda-ada/SRS.md

 language with a  stronger type system than a  gradually typed language can offer.

+Due to the choice  of language, the bot will be  designed in an object orientated manner.

 ### Platform Support

 This bot is only intended to be run on Linux (and will be developed on